-I'm the breeder behind One Shot Shorthairs located in South Carolina.
+I'm Mackenzie C., the breeder behind One Shot Shorthairs located in South Carolina.
 Our goal is to provide families with loving and capable companions.
 Our dogs are highly trainable and have an on/off switch.
 They are members of the family first and foremost.
 They hunt ducks, quail, dove, etc. We also participate in dock diving and do some tracking work for deer hunters.

-What makes Mackenzie’s program special
+What makes your program special?

 One Shot Shorthairs is veterinarian owned and operated.
 Health of dogs within our program is of upmost importance to us.
 We want your companion to be around for 14+ years to come!